noqsi/Mcadam/GSE/Doc/lexagse.md

 Collect any ready event.
 Yields output with **event** and **flags** tags.

 ### auto
-Automatically collect ready events as they arrive.
+Automatically collect and output ready events as they arrive.
 Same output as **event**, but the number of events is unlimited.
 Commands will still be processed while this is in progress.

+### record
+Automatically collect ready events as they arrive.
+No immediate output: events are saved until a **playback** command is issued.
+Commands will still be processed while this is in progress.

 ### idle
 Disable automatic event collection.

+### playback
+Output all saved events as lines with **event** and **flags** tags.

 ### dwell *seconds*

 Suspend command input for the specified number of seconds, thus maintaining the current configuration.
 This is good for waiting for temperature to stabilize following a change in TEC current, or for timed exposures.

-Q## Output
+## Output

 Output is in the form of lines of text containing fields separated by tabs.
 The first field is a time stamp in seconds since January 1, 1970 (POSIX standard).
 The second field is a tag that identifies the data type.
 Additional fields contain the data.